Akina Homoto: Early life

-After she graduated from high school, Homoto gave up on going to university and went to Tokyo alone with 100,000 yen to pursue her dream of being a voice actress.
+After Homoto graduated from high school, she gave up on going to university and went to Tokyo alone with 100,000 yen to pursue her dream of being a voice actress.

 Career

 Since she lived China from 2004 to 2012, Homoto can speak Mandarin fluently, and also knows some Cantonese.

-For that reason, she debuted in Live Animation Heart X Algorhythm, playing a Chinese character named Linlin, through audition hosted on LINE.
+For that reason, she debuted in Live Animation Heart X Algorhythm, playing a Chinese character named Linlin, through audition hosted on Line.

-In 2020, Homoto started her YouTube channel, holding live streams on a weekly basis.
-Usually, the stream includes chatting, letter reading, Chinese teaching and guitar segments.
+In 2020, Homoto started her YouTube channel, holding weekly livestreams.
+The stream usually includes chatting, letter reading, Chinese teaching and guitar segments.

-In addition to being the voice actress for the Lanzhu Zhong character in Love Live!
+Apart from being the voice actress for the Lanzhu Zhong character in Love Live!
 Nijigasaki High School Idol Club, she is also a staff member under the sound cooperation unit in Love Live!
 Superstar!!.
 She helps translate Chinese and Japanese between Liyuu and the director.